BIOLOGY 1202 - Biology I: Organisms

-Course Code BIOLOGY 1202 Course Biology I: Organisms Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Incompatible ENV BIOL 1000A/B, GENETICS 1000A/B, BIOLOGY 1201 & ENV BIOL 1003.
-Only Bsc (Biotechnology), BSc (Molecular Biology) and BSc (Biomedical Science) students can do both BIOLOGY 1202 and 1201.
-Assumed Knowledge BIOLOGY 1101 or BIOLOGY 1102 or BIOLOGY 1401 Course Description This course focuses on the biology and diversity of multicellular organisms, with evolution as the central theme.
+Course Code BIOLOGY 1202 Course Biology I: Organisms Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Incompatible ENV BIOL 1000A/B, GENETICS 1000A/B, BIOLOGY 1201 & ENV BIOL 1003 Assumed Knowledge BIOLOGY 1101 or BIOLOGY 1102 Course Description This course focuses on the biology and diversity of multicellular organisms, with evolution as the central theme.
 It addresses key questions in biology: What are plants and animals?
 How do they evolve?
 How do they function?
 How do they interact with other organisms and the environment?
 These questions are answered by analysing the scientific evidence that supports current theory

 Course Coordinator: Dr Grant Booker

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesA successful student should be able to: